-If Someone Is Abusing the Landlord Tenant Board Processes, Can the Abuse Be Stopped?
+What Can Be Done If a Tenant Is Abusing the Landlord Tenant Board Processes?

 When a Person, Such as a Tenant (But Equally a Landlord) Misuses the Landlord Tenant Board Processes Merely As a Tool of Harassment, the Landlord Tenant Board May Declare That Person a Vexatious Litigant and Require Screening of Any Further Processes.